baedyl/client-vue/README.md

 # client-vue
-How to use this client in Vue JS:
+How to use this client in Vue.Js:

 Requirements: A recent version  of Node JS, MongoDB, a Web Server and Internet connection!